kiernantd/personal_website/README.md

 # kiernan.dev — SSH Terminal Portfolio

 A personal portfolio that runs entirely as a terminal UI, accessed over SSH.
-No browser, no JavaScript bundle, no web framework — visitors connect directly via `ssh guest@kiernan-personal-site.fly.dev` and land in a fully interactive, keyboard-navigable interface built with React.
+No browser, no JavaScript bundle, no web framework — visitors connect directly via `ssh -p 2222 guest@kiernan-devane-personal.fly.dev` and land in a fully interactive, keyboard-navigable interface built with React.

 ```
-ssh guest@kiernan-devane-personal.fly.dev
+ssh -p 2222 guest@kiernan-devane-personal.fly.dev
 ```

 ---